cjstoddard/epaper-status/README.md

 > */10 * * * * /home/chris/epaper-status/stat.sh >&1

 Be sure to alter the path appropriately, then save and exit the file.

+Notes:

+I have altered the lib files somewhat from the originals provided by Waveshare.
+One of the things I changed was the default orientation of the screen.
+My preference is to have the USB ports on the top, if you would like them on the bottom, do this;

+> nano lib/waveshare_epd/epd2in13_V4.py

+Look for this line;

+> img = img.rotate(270, expand=True).convert('1')

+and change it to this;

+> img = img.rotate(90, expand=True).convert('1')

 __________________________________
 To Do list: